-Any clerical mistake or omission in a judgment or order may at any time be corrected by -
+Any clerical mistake or omission in a judgment or order may at any time be corrected by - r.
+436 Part 16 - Detention, preservation and inspection of property

 - (a) the Court or a judge, on its or his or her own motion; or - (b) on application or consent memorandum to the registrar.